 Well, first off, it’s important we understand that it’s not a destination, it’s a journey.
 You don’t just get to this magical moment where you’re like, “I DID IT!
 I FELL IN LOVE WITH MYSELF!”

 Self-love is formed through the habits and rituals which fill our daily lives.
 It could be the choice to go to the gym instead of the club.
 It’s cultivated by creating a life that sends the message to ourselves that we matter and are loved and respected by ourselves, first.
+It’s declaring our values, and then having the courage to live them.

 Uh oh, I’m starting to sound a little guru-ey, aren’t I?!?